-Level Description

-none No access unless explicitly listed

-view View only access (no passwords or hashes)

-read Read only access (with passwords and hashes)

-full Full view and edit access - DEFAULT
+Level Description none No access unless explicitly listed view View only access (no passwords or hashes) read Read only access (with passwords and hashes) demo Full view and edit access, but can only test new config, not save them. test Full view and edit access, but must test new config before committing it. full Full view and edit access.